XAU

 About Precious Metals

-The precious metals market is one of the oldest and most liquid asset classes in the world.
-Gold, silver, platinum, and palladium are traded globally with combined daily volumes in the tens of billions of dollars.
-Unlike stocks or bonds, precious metals are tangible assets that carry no counterparty risk when held physically.
+Precious metals are among the oldest and most liquid asset classes in the world.
+Gold, silver, platinum, and palladium trade globally with combined daily volumes in the tens of billions of dollars.
+Unlike stocks or bonds, precious metals are tangible assets with no counterparty risk when held physically.

-• Silver has significant industrial demand (electronics, solar panels, medical devices) alongside its monetary role
+Silver has significant industrial demand from electronics, solar panels, and medical devices alongside its monetary role, giving it both precious metal and base metal characteristics

-• Platinum and palladium are primarily driven by automotive catalytic converter demand
+Platinum and palladium are driven by automotive catalytic converter demand, with platinum used in diesel applications and palladium in gasoline engines

-• Key concepts to understand: spot price vs dealer premium, troy ounces vs standard ounces, and the role of COMEX and LBMA in price discovery
+Key concepts: spot price vs dealer premium, troy ounces (31.1035 grams) vs standard ounces (28.35 grams), and the role of COMEX and LBMA in price discovery

 Understanding Metal Prices

 The spot price is the current market price for one troy ounce (31.1035 grams) of a metal for immediate delivery.
-It is determined by continuous trading on global exchanges, primarily COMEX and the LBMA.
+It is determined by continuous trading on global exchanges, primarily COMEX (the main US futures exchange, operated by CME Group) and the LBMA (London Bullion Market Association), which administers twice-daily benchmark auctions for gold and a daily benchmark for silver.

-• When buying physical metals, you pay spot price plus a premium covering minting, shipping, insurance, and dealer margin
+Physical metals cost spot price plus a premium covering minting, shipping, insurance, and dealer margin.
+Premiums vary by product type, quantity, and dealer

-• Gold premiums are typically 1-5% over spot; silver premiums are higher as a percentage due to lower per-ounce value
+Gold premiums run 1-5% over spot; silver premiums are higher as a percentage due to lower per-ounce value, often 5-15% for coins

-• Key price drivers: real interest rates, US dollar strength, central bank policy, and investor risk appetite
+Key price drivers: real interest rates, US dollar strength, central bank policy, and investor risk appetite.
+Gold and the US dollar have an inverse relationship

-• COMEX futures positioning, ETF flows, and physical demand reports provide additional insight into supply-demand dynamics
+COMEX futures positioning, ETF flows, and physical demand reports provide additional insight into supply-demand dynamics and short-term price direction

 Frequently Asked Questions